Attentional Meta-learners for Few-shot Polythetic Classification: Introduction

-In this work we consider the limitations of threshold classifiers and how they are able to learn and approximate non-threshold functions in practice; propose using a simple non-parametric alternative based on attention that is polythetic; explore the challenges of this approach with regards to spurious feature correlations; and further propose a solution to this challenge that is also non-parametric and based on self-attention.
-Throughout, we demonstrate the effectiveness of these proposals using synthetic and real-world few-shot learning tasks.
+This work explores meta-learning for polythetic classification.
+Specifically, we \begin{itemize}[noitemsep,topsep=0pt] \item consider the limitations of widely used threshold classifiers, such as Prototypical Networks \citep{protonets}, and how they are able to learn and approximate non-threshold functions in practice; \item show that simple alternatives based on attention, such as Matching Networks \citep{vinyals2016matching}, are polythetic by default but susceptible to misclassification due to excessive sensitivity; \item characterise the challenge of spurious correlations in irrelevant features for attentional classifiers; \item and propose a simple solution to this challenge that is non-parametric and based on self-attention. \end{itemize} Throughout, we evidence these findings and the effectiveness of our proposals with experiments on synthetic and real-world few-shot learning tasks.